brice-v/blue/README.md

             functions in the given filepath or module
-            note: the file/module will be evaluated to gather all functions - so any side effects may take place help    prints this help message
+            note: the file/module will be evaluated to gather all functions - so any side effects may take place ps      list the 'blue' (and other gops agent) listeners which have commands that can be run help    prints this help message
     version prints the current version